airpair/sql-vs-nosql-ko-postgres-vs-mongo/post.md

 #### 2.2.1 Transactions in Postgres

-Postgres does not require read locks since every transaction has a snapshot of the database.
+Postgres does not require read locks (except if transaction level is set to `Serializable`) since every transaction has a snapshot of the database.
 An inconsistent read (also known as a dirty read) is therefore impossible.
 Postgres has 3 levels of transaction isolation.
 For an in depth discussion, look at the documentation here:

 https://www.postgresql.org/docs/9.1/static/transaction-iso.html